tom-beard/spatial/build-gtfs-obj.md

     ## # ... with 126 more rows, and 2 more variables: validation_status <chr>,
     ## #   validation_details <chr>

-Luckily, `tidytransit` doesn't do too much more than gtfsio: just converts to tibble, convert dates and times, add validation results and empty `.` slot.
+It seems `tidytransit` doesn't do too much more than gtfsio: just converts to tibble, convert dates and times, adds validation results and an empty `.` slot.
+However, those conversions rely on the table objects inheriting from `data.table`.

 ``` r
 read_gtfs